sakisakichen/ml-zoomcamp/02-regression/README.md

 Categorical variables are typically strings, and pandas identifies them as object types.
 These variables need to be converted to a numerical form because ML models can interpret only numerical features.
 It is possible to incorporate certain categories from a feature, not necessarily all of them.
 This transformation from categorical to numerical variables is known as One-Hot encoding.

+## 2.13 Regularization
+If the feature matrix has duplicate columns (or columns that can be expressed as a linear combination of other columns), it will not have an inverse matrix.
+But, sometimes this error could be passed if certain values are slightly different between duplicated columns.

+So, if we apply the normal equation with this feature matrix, the values associated with duplicated columns are very large, which decreases the model performance.
+To solve this issue, one alternative is adding a small number to the diagonal of the feature matrix, which corresponds to regularization.

+This technique
+works because the addition of small values to the diagonal makes it less likely to have duplicated columns.
+The regularization value is a hyperparameter of the model.
+After applying regularization the model performance improved.

+## 2.14 Tuning the model
+Tuning the model consisted of finding the best regularization hyperparameter value, using the validation partition of the dataset.
+The model was then trained with this regularization value.

+## 2.15 Using the model
+After finding the best model and its parameters, it was trained with training and validation partitions and the final RMSE was calculated on the test partition.

+Finally, the final model was used to predict the price of new cars.